 To help you better understand what acquired cerebral palsy is, this article will discuss:

 - Is it Possible to Recover from Acquired CP?

 Cerebral palsy is a motor disorder that is caused by damage to the developing brain before, during, or shortly after birth.
 Depending on the timing of the event that causes CP, it is classified as either acquired or congenital.

 Acquired cerebral palsy refers to cerebral palsy that is developed due to brain damage after the first 28 days of life.
-While there are conflicting opinions on the supposed “cut-off” age for a CP diagnosis is (some say 2 years, others say 5 years), damage to the brain after this period is generally considered a traumatic brain injury.
+While there are conflicting opinions on the supposed “cut-off” age for a CP diagnosis (some say 2 years, others say 5 years), damage to the brain after this period is generally considered a traumatic brain injury rather than CP.

 Acquired CP is typically caused by infections, cerebrovascular accidents, and head injuries.

 In contrast, congenital cerebral palsy is caused by damage to the brain that occurs during pregnancy or at birth.

 Often, a clinical diagnosis may not be made until months or even years after birth.
 Especially with mild forms of cerebral palsy, symptoms may not be evident until the child starts to get older and demonstrates developmental delays.
 As a result, it is often not possible to identify with certainty when the brain damage occurred.